 Overnight stay in Anuradapura.

-Visit a spice garden in Matale to see different spices for which Sri Lanka is famous for.
+Visit a spice garden in Matale to see the different spices for which Sri Lanka is famous.
 Clients will be able to see different spices and how some of these spices are grown and processed.
 Witness Cookery demonstrations as well.

 Sri Lanka is world-renowned for its precious & semi-precious Gems.
 Especially the Sri Lankan Blue Sapphire.
 It is very unique & owns a huge reputation in the world.
 Clients could visit a Gemological Museum, a gem cutting factory & also can witness a documentary on Gem mining & the process.
 Later you can shop for Gems, Jewelry & Other ornaments.
 Don’t forget to collect your authenticity certificate for gems.

 Visit the Silk Garden.
 Clients will be shown the process of making silk & how the handloom sarees are been made in Sri Lanka.
 The ladies will be given a chance to wear a traditional Sri Lankan saree & it is an ideal opportunity to experience the Sri Lankan dressing culture.
 You can shop for Silk items, sarees, sarongs, shirts & many other beautiful materials according to your choice.

 Wood carving is a traditional industry in Sri Lanka.
 Believed to have emerged in the ancient temples, the traditions & the techniques were passed from one generation to another.
 Today some of the wonderful craftsmen who belonged to such generations are still engaged in the field.
 They create wood carvings, statues, furniture, traditional masks, sculptures, handy craft, paintings and various other products of the same nature.
 A visit to a wood carving centre involves in the learning of these ancient traditions & one could make purchases as well.